 Shinagawa Station, known as the gateway to Shinkansen (bullet train) and Haneda Airport, is the first post station on the Tokaido Road, an important road connecting Tokyo and Kyoto in the Edo period.
 Back then, it thrived as a post station town, or shokuba-machi in Japanese.
-You can still find some remnants of the good old Edo about 10 minutes away from the high-rise buildings in front of the Shinagawa Station.
+You can still find some remnants of the good old Edo.
+Even though it’s only about 10 minutes away from the high-rise buildings of Shinagawa Station.

 From Yatsuyamabashi to Shinagawaura-no-funadamari

 Go out from JR Shinagawa Station West Exit, walk along Dai-ichi Keihin and you will come across a pedestrian bridge called Yatsuyamabashi.
 This is where Godzilla first stepped onto Tokyo’s soil in the famous Japanese movie, Godzilla!
 Modern buildings crowd the scene from the station all the way up to here, but onward is Shinagawaura, a small fishing village on Tokyo Bay.
 You can still see beautiful wooden houses that line the street here.
-Stand on the bridge and you will be greeted by traditional Japanese boats.
-Look behind you and you see high-rise buildings—what a contrast!
+Stand on the bridge check out some traditional Japanese boats.
+Then, look behind you and you see high-rise buildings—what a contrast!